-- 1) a study according to OECD TG 201 with source substance 1 (EC 219-280-2) - 2) a study according to OECD TG 201 with source substance 3 (EC 272-945-9) - 3) a study according to OECD TG 201 and OECD GD 23 with source substance 4 (EC 233-739-4) - In the comments to the draft decision, you indicate your intention of adapting this information requirement through grouping and read-across.
-Please see our detailed reply in section 0.1. - 2.2.
-Read-across adaptation rejected - As explained in Section 0.1 your adaptation based on grouping of substances and readacross approach under Annex XI, Section 1.5. is rejected.
-In addition, ECHA identified endpoint specific issue(s) addressed below. - 2.2.1.
-Source studies not adequate for the information requirement - As explained under the Section on reasons common to several requsts, the results to be read across must have an adequate and reliable coverage of the key parameters addressed Therefore, the following specifications must be met: - 58 Characterisation of exposure - a) analytical monitoring must be conducted.
-Alternatively, a justification why the analytical monitoring of exposure concentrations is not technically feasible must be provided; - 2.2.1.1.
-Information provided - 59 Your registration dossier provides the following studies: - 60 Characterisation of exposure - a) no analytical monitoring of exposure was conducted for studies 1), 2) and 3); In addition to this, you have not provided a justification as to why the analytical monitoring of exposure concentrations is not technically feasible. - 2.2.1.2.
-Assessment of the information provided - Based on the above, - there are critical methodological deficiencies resulting in the rejection of the study results.
-More, specifically, because no analytical monitoring has been performed, the exposure concentrations cannot be confirmed.
+- 1) a study according to OECD TG 201 with source substance 1 (EC 219-280-2) - 2) a study according to OECD TG 201 with source substance 3 (EC 272-945-9) - 3) a study according to OECD TG 201 and OECD GD 23 with source substance 4 (EC 233-739-4) - 52 In the comments to the draft decision, you agree to perform the requested study. - 2.2.
+Read-across adaptation rejected read-across approach under Annex XI, Section 1.5. is rejected.
+In addition, ECHA identified endpoint specific issue(s) addressed below.

+53 As explained in Section 0.1 your adaptation based on grouping of substances and

+2.2.1.
+Source studies not adequate for the information requirement

+- 54 As explained under the Section on reasons common to several requsts, the results to be read across must have an adequate and reliable coverage of the key parameters addressed Therefore, the following specifications must be met: - 55 Characterisation of exposure - analytical monitoring must be conducted.
+Alternatively, a justification why the analytical monitoring of exposure concentrations is not technically feasible must be provided;

+2.2.1.1.
+Information provided

+- 56 Your registration dossier provides the following studies: - 57 Characterisation of exposure - a) no analytical monitoring of exposure was conducted for studies 1), 2) and 3); In addition to this, you have not provided a justification as to why the analytical monitoring of exposure concentrations is not technically feasible.

+2.2.1.2.
+Assessment of the information provided

+58 Based on the above,

-- Therefore, the studies submitted in your adaptation, as currently reported in your dossier, do not provide an adequate and reliable coverage of the key parameters of the corresponding OECD TG. - On this basis, the information requirement is not fulfilled.
+- there are critical methodological deficiencies resulting in the rejection of the study results.
+More, specifically, because no analytical monitoring has been performed, the exposure concentrations cannot be confirmed. - 59 Therefore, the studies submitted in your adaptation, as currently reported in your dossier, do not provide an adequate and reliable coverage of the key parameters of the corresponding OECD TG. - 60 On this basis, the information requirement is not fulfilled.